The Nothing-Something of Loren Ipsum

 In a chapter devoted to the Roxy club circa 77, Viv mentions night buses being ‘full of skinheads and drunks’, which is highly unlikely.
 Sham 69 started getting a strong following at the fag-end of the summer of 1977 — they were on the cover of the August-September issue of Sniffin’ Glue following the release of their first single.
 There was indeed already a smattering of skinheads in their midst, but it was so small they had no real visibility at the time.
 Teddy boys, definitely — they were all over the place.
 As I write in the book, I can’t recall ever seeing a skinhead in the flesh before 1978, save for intriguing pictures of Skrewdriver in the music press.

 In 78-79 there were also quite a few punks with skinhead-style crops, so there was a lot of overlapping and ambiguity.
 The guttersnipe hanging out of the open platform at the back of a double-decker in the ads for ‘Clash City Rockers’ (1978) is clearly meant to be a punky urchin, with ‘CLASH’ stencilled on his trousers, but he also has a very short haircut that makes him look a bit like a skinhead.
-He’s a good example of this hybrid style that reflected a radicalisation of punk in the face of commercialisation and due to an influx of working-class punters on the scene.
+He’s a good example of this hybrid style that reflected a radicalisation of punk in the face of commercialisation and was due to an influx of working-class punters on the scene.
 Paul Simonon himself sported braces and a proper skinhead crop, complete with a shaved parting, at some point in 78.

 One of the ideas I develop in Punk is Dead: Modernity Killed Every Night is that punk was haunted by its lost beginning.
 If I may quote myself quoting the Cockney Rejects, ‘Punk’s year-zero mentality (like all other attempts to start again from scratch) was haunted by a yearning to return to some original, prelapsarian state — back in the garage, when the cult still had no name, before they killed the fucking thing.
 Being born again is just that: being born again.
 Being borne back’.
 The radicalisation of the movement that led to the skinhead revival is, in my opinion, part of this quest for authenticity.
 Steve Jones, Paul Cook, Simonon and Weller had all been little skinheads or suedeheads.